 Available on the download album ‘For The Long Gone’ via Progress Productions

 There were so many songs that could have been chosen but with this opener from their err… Brilliant comeback album was ULTRAVOX’s optimistic message of intent.
-Musically, ‘Live’ (originally titled ‘Live Again’) is ‘Dancing With Tears In My Eyes’ without the imminent nuclear holocaust!
-The instrumental breakdown, which drops to a magnificent pulsing sequence, piano and lone bass drum before the climax, is really is something to be savoured.
-It’s pure LA DÜSSELDORF and shows after all these years, ULTRAVOX have not lost sight of the Germanic musical roots that made their music so great first time round!
+Musically, ‘Live’ is ‘Dancing With Tears In My Eyes’ without the imminent nuclear holocaust!
+The instrumental breakdown, which drops to a magnificent pulsing sequence, piano and lone bass drum before the climax, is pure LA DÜSSELDORF and really is something to be savoured.

-Available on the CD ‘Brilliant’via Eden Recordings/EMI Records
+Available on the album ‘Brilliant’via Eden Recordings/EMI Records

 SAORI YUKI Yoake No Scat (MARSHEAUX remix)

 While recording their long awaited new album ‘Inhale’, MARSHEAUX added to their remix portfolio with a terrific reworking of a track dating back to 1969 by Japanese classic singer SAORI YUKI.
 Adding incessant beats, infectious pulsing synth and melancholic washes of sound to the more organic re-recording with PINK MARTINI from 2011, this brings Kayokyoku (a style of Japanese music thatabsorbs various Western styles) into the electro age with a Melody For a New Dawn.